 When installed, the Staple bonds the concrete together to counteract against the multidirectional forces that concrete slabs are subject to.

 Finally, it’s factory-made from high-yield material.
-The angled ends have the needed sharp bends to counteract springiness and are precisely lined up so the stresses are balanced.
+The angled ends have the necessary sharp bends to counteract springiness and are precisely lined up.
+This allows the stress to balance.

 Critiquing the competition